Handgun Repair Shop, Gunsmith for modern and antique handguns, rifles, and shotguns.

 Hunting, target, tactical, duty weapon, concealed carry, and personal defense firearms repair and customizing.

-Member of American Gunsmithing Association since 1996, NRA Annual member since 1984, Life member North American Hunting Club.
+Member of American Gunsmithing Association, NRA Annual member, Life member North American Hunting Club.

 Gunsmithing is not limited to hand gun repair in my gun shop.
 I do many types of gun repair and gun service.
 Fitting replacement gun parts for parts that are worn or broken solves the problem on most malfunctioning guns.
 Repair or rebuilding of worn or broken gun parts for obsolete or antique guns may be possible, done at an hourly rate on the digital precision machinery in my shop.